 Tillerson says Trump 'undisciplined'; president replies he's 'dumb as a rock'

-WASHINGTON: Former US secretary of state Rex Tillerson said Donald Trump was "undisciplined" and repeatedly wanted to break the law - leading the US president to respond Friday that his onetime cabinet member was "dumb as a rock."
+WASHINGTON: Former US secretary of state Rex Tillerson said Donald Trump was "undisciplined" and repeatedly wanted to break the law - leading the US president to respond on Friday (Dec 7) that his onetime cabinet member was "dumb as a rock."

 Tillerson, who was fired in March, made no attempt to deny his poor relationship with Trump during a rare interview Thursday night as part of a charity dinner in his native Texas.